mattbellis/PHYS-3330/raw-content/lab5new-raw.md

 -   a summing amplifier designed to act as a digital-to-analog converter (DAC)

--   a signal integrator (and characterize it)
+-   a signal integrator to integrate a signal over time

-These three new circuits have many applications.
-The inverting amplifier is like the non-inverting amplifier, but with one advantage and one disadvantage.
+These three circuits have many applications.
+The inverting amplifier is like the non-inverting amplifier but with one advantage and one disadvantage.
 You will use the summing amplifier to build a DAC, but there are many applications of summing amplifiers in mixing signals.
-Finally the integrator has many uses and is commonly used to convert different wave-shapes, as well as in control systems.
+Finally the integrator has many uses and is commonly used to convert different wave-shapes in audio applications, and it is also used in control systems.

 In this lab you will: